Zulllus/SimpleJSON-Unity/README.md

-# SimpleJSON
+# SimpleJSON for Unity

 ## Description

-This simple JSON parser is developed & maintained by Markus Göbel (Bunny83).
-It can build a JSON string from the node-tree, or generate a node tree from any valid JSON string.
+This is wrapper around the awesome [SimpleJSON](https://github.com/Bunny83/SimpleJSON) library originally developed by Markus Göbel.
+This is required for most of my Unity packages.
+Until there is an official SimpleJSON Unity package, I decided to create this wrapper, so SimpleJSON can be marked as a dependency in my packages.
+If you have any questions or issues with SimpleJSON, please refer to the [original repository](https://github.com/Bunny83/SimpleJSON).

 ## Installation